-CloudLinux OS is designed for shared hosting providers.
-It isolates each customer into a separate “Lightweight Virtualized Environment” (LVE), which partitions, allocates, and limits server resources, like memory, CPU, and connections, for each tenant.
+CloudLinux OS Shared is designed for shared hosting providers.
+It isolates each customer into a separate “Lightweight Virtualized Environment” (LVE), which allocates and limits server resources, like memory, CPU and the number of simultaneous connections, for each web hosting tenant.
 This ensures that tenants cannot jeopardize the stability of your servers, causing all sites to slow down or even come to a halt.
-CloudLinux OS also “cages” tenants from one another to avoid security breaches.
+CloudLinux OS Shared also “cages” tenants from one another to avoid security breaches.
 This way, unstable scripts or malware are not able to sprawl across your customer sites, causing severe harm.

-LVE is the Lightweight Virtual Environment.
-LVE Manager allows you to maintain fine-tuned control over your resources, including CPU, IO, memory, inodes, numbers of processes, and concurrent connections, that any single account can use.
-It is lightweight and transparent.
-Now you can limit abusers while allowing good customers to use what they need.
+LVE is a Lightweight Virtualized Environment.
+CloudLinux Manager allows you to maintain fine-tuned control over your resources, including CPU, IO rate, memory, inodes, numbers of processes, and concurrent connections, that any single account can use.
+Now you can limit resource abuse, while allowing good customers to use what they need.

 CageFS is a virtualized, per-user file system that uniquely encapsulates each customer, preventing users from seeing each other and viewing sensitive information.
 CageFS prevents a large number of attacks, including most privilege escalation and information disclosure attacks.
 It is completely transparent to your customers, without any need for them to change their scripts.

-MySQL Governor tracks CPU and disk IO usage for every user in real time and throttles MySQL queries by using same-per-user LVE limits.
-By using the dbtop utility, it is possible to see usage as it happens on a per-customer basis, ensuring that system admins always know what is going on.
+MySQL Governor tracks CPU and disk IO usage for every user in real time and throttles MySQL queries by using LVE limits.
+By using the dbtop utility, it is possible to see the database usage on a per-customer basis, ensuring that the system admin always know what is going on.

-The Ruby Selector allows end users to choose the Ruby version for applications and install additional modules (gems) to the application environment.
+Ruby Selector allows end users to choose the Ruby version for applications and install additional modules to the application environment.
 Ruby Selector uses

-The Python Selector allows end users to choose the Python version as an application and install additional modules.
+Python Selector allows end users to choose the Python version for applications and install additional modules.
 Python Selector uses

-Node.js Selector is a CloudLinux component that allows each user to easily create Node.js applications, choose Node.js version and other parameters for applications based on their needs.
+Node.js Selector is a CloudLinux OS Shared component that allows each user to easily create Node.js applications, choose Node.js version and other parameters for applications based on their needs.

 Apache mod_lsapi PRO

-Mod_lsapi PRO is the fastest and most reliable way to serve PHP pages.
+Mod_lsapi PRO is the fastest PHP handler for Apache.
 It is a drop-in replacement for SuPHP, FCGID, RUID2, and ITK.
-It has a low memory footprint and understands PHP directives from
+It has a low memory footprint and understands

-Reseller limits is a feature that allows hosters to set limits for the resources each reseller can operate with.
-Hoster also provides controls to the reseller on what resources each reseller’s end user will have.
+Reseller limits is a feature that allows hosters to set limits for the resources each Reseller can operate with.
+Server admin also provides controls on what resources each end user will have.
 Reseller limits set by a hoster limit the total amount of resources resellers’ end users can consume altogether.

 When a hoster has set reseller limits for the particular reseller he provides the reseller with an ability to set limits for his end users within the Reseller Interface.

-LVE-stats 2 collects LVE usage statistics (CPU, memory, disk space usage) and allows to query the data.
+LVE-stats 2 collects LVE usage statistics (CPU, memory, disk space usage) and allows to collect the usage data.